-Like most property buyers, you may have been saving up all your life to finally buy your first one bedroom apartment.
-And now that you are about to fulfil your dream, your real estate agent is asking several questions: how you managed to put that sum together, what is your job, whether you inherited any money, whether you have multiple jobs, etc.
+Like most property buyers, you may have been saving up all your life to finally buy your first one-bedroom apartment.
+And now that you are about to fulfill your dream, your real estate agent is asking several questions: how you managed to put that sum together, what your job is, whether you inherited any money, whether you have multiple jobs, etc.

 Let’s consider the following scenario:

-Mr. X has made a large sum of money by acting as a middle-man in a large transaction involving the trafficking of illegal substances.
-Now Mr. X is sitting on €500,000 which he would like to spend, hopefully without attracting the attention of the tax authorities.
-Mr. X really wants to buy the latest Maserati.
-If he tries to do this with the income he actually declares from the sales he makes through his portable hot dog stand, he may raise the attention of the Tax Compliance Unit who would ask how could he afford a luxury car.
+Mr. X has made a large sum of money by acting as a middleman in a large transaction involving the trafficking of illegal substances.
+Now Mr. X is sitting on €500,000, which he would like to spend, hopefully without attracting the attention of the tax authorities.
+So let’s say that Mr. X really wants to buy the latest Maserati.
+If he tries to do this with the income he declares from his sales through his portable hot dog stand, then he may raise the attention of the Tax Compliance Unit, which would ask how he could afford a luxury car.
 As always, Mr. X has a devious plan to launder some money, and he does it in the following manner:

-Now you should be able to understand why when purchasing a one-car garage for your commercial catering company, the estate agent will ask you to provide all the documents to prove that your company really exists and to confirm who the actual owners are, as well as the identifying documentation of all owners and directors.
+Now you should be able to understand why when purchasing a one-car garage for your commercial catering company, the estate agent will ask you to provide all the documents to prove that your company exists and to confirm who the actual owners are, as well as the identifying documentation of all owners and directors.

-The objective of performing such checks is to try to make it as hard as possible for criminals to launder the funds they would have earned through illegal activities and in turn decrease the volume of crime committed.
+The objective of performing such checks is to try to make it as hard as possible for criminals to launder the funds they would have earned through illegal activities and decrease the volume of crime committed.

 Dhalia has implemented several processes and checks and invested in various systems, such as StartKYC.
 This way, we can ensure that our clients are not attempting to launder illegally earned funds.
 When we ask you certain questions or request documentation, you are helping in the fight against money laundering and funding terrorism.